CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceFileSystemOpStatus.md

 ```

 ### -Name
-Specifies the name of the VirtualizationIweHostVswitch.
+Specifies the name of the ApplianceFileSystemOpStatus.

 ```yaml
 Type: String